 Most people need thyroid hormone replacement for life.
 If the brand or dosage needs to be changed, you should have blood tests for TSH done again.
 Your dose will be adjusted based on your TSH tests.
 Over time, doses of thyroid hormone that are too high can lead to bone loss, abnormal heart function, and abnormal heart rhythms.
 Doses that are too low may not relieve your symptoms.

 Dose adjustment may be necessary over your lifetime, including during pregnancy.
 You can discuss dose changes during your regular check-ups with your doctor.

 How will you know if you should get tested?

 If you have one or more of the symptoms of hypothyroidism, or if thyroid disease runs in your family, ask your doctor if you should have a blood test.
-Some experts also recommend testing in early pregnancy or in women who want to become pregnant.
 Doctors may also recommend testing in women over the age of 60, even if they don't have symptoms.
 If you are diagnosed with hypothyroidism, you will need treatment to avoid serious health problems.

 Questions to ask your doctor